Nizami1999/JS-Game-Number-Guesser/README.md

 - Let player choose to play again<br>
 - Winning number is changed at every reloading of page<br>
 </h4><br>
-<h2>I have created a game written in full Vanilla JS, where you have to choose a number betweet 1-10.
-You have 3 chances to try again, and only one number is correct. ~ P.S.
-You can see correct number in 'Console', if you want to test.<br>
+<h3>I have created a game written in full Vanilla JS, where you have to choose a number betweet 1-10.
+You have 3 chances to try again, and only one number is correct. <br>